-The next training programs will be offered in two locations:
+The winter training programs will be offered in two locations:

-A Frontier Market Scout, working with an investment or development organization, immerses her/him self in a low-income community for four to six months and strives to discover and develop projects that can attract social and commercial investments.
+A Frontier Market Scout fellow, working with an investment or development organization, immerses her/himself in a low-income community for two to six months and strives to discover and develop projects that can attract social and commercial investments.

-She/he does so by fulfilling certain responsibilities that include: appreciating and discovering the local best surviving practices of enterprising people; organizing locals to brainstorm ways to scaling up their business practices; instilling entrepreneurial desire, and discovering local business-minded people; assisting enterprising people to shape business ideas and develop business plans; enabling enterprising people to obtain investment and structure business, and sharing knowledge with fellow Scouts all over the world.
+She/he does so by fulfilling certain responsibilities that include: appreciating and discovering the local best surviving practices of enterprising people; organizing locals to brainstorm ways to scaling up their business practices; instilling entrepreneurial desire, and discovering local business-minded people; assisting enterprising people to shape business ideas and develop business plans; enabling enterprising people to obtain investment and structure business, and sharing knowledge with fellows all over the world.

-Frontier Scouts contribute to poverty alleviation and wealth creation through entrepreneurship and enterprise development in low-income areas of the world.
+Frontier Market Scouts fellows contribute to poverty alleviation and wealth creation through entrepreneurship and enterprise development in low-income areas of the world.

 The program integrates local entrepreneurial development, and transnational development and delivery.
 The design aims to serve both students and entrepreneurs, and to create a symbiotic relationship between them to achieve enterprise development and human capital development goals.

 The students and entrepreneurs must not only learn to manage differences in entrepreneurial and enterprise development across cultures, regions, policy regimes and sectors, but also learn to leverage the differences as sources of innovation.
 We have designed the Frontier Market Program to involve and incentivize local partners in every aspect of its operation, from education program development to delivery to student placement to organizational development.

-The current FMS program is 2-week training plus 6 to 12-month field assignment with specific tasks.
+The standard FMS program is a two-week training followed by a 6 to 12-month field assignment with specific tasks.
 However, there is an option for those in graduate school to participate in the training followed by a 2-month field assignment.

-A passionate idealist who believes in justice for all, the ideal Frontier Scout has a solid background in business and management, a superb aptitude for immersive learning, and a strong belief in enterprise and market development as the most important means to sustainable improvement of living standards in developing countries.
+A passionate idealist who believes in a more values-driven economic system, the ideal Frontier Scout has a solid background in business and management, a superb aptitude for immersive learning, and a strong belief in enterprise and market development as the most important means to sustainable improvement of living standards in developing countries.